Spring UW Course Descriptions

 To write is to convey your thoughts on paper in a traceable form that others can then respond to.
 Writing is thus both a challenge (are you able to put what you mean into words on the screen or page?) and an act of vulnerability (you are opening yourself to response from your readers, whatever those responses might be).
 Very, very few people find writing “easy” (I am not among them).
 Your past experiences with writing and language, whether good or bad, will have shaped your emotions, your writing process, and your view of your own writing identity.

 This UW class is designed to give you a space to explore your experiences and challenges with writing, with the goal of increasing your writing knowledge in ways that will support your transitions to writing in other contexts, such as other GW courses, internships, and beyond.
-You will use social science methodologies—interviews and surveys—to research the writing experiences of college-age peers who may share the challenges you have faced.
-Drawing upon writing studies research (yes, scholars research writing!) and research in educational psychology, you’ll use that research to help you analyze your own and your peers’ writing experiences.
+Drawing upon writing studies research (yes, scholars research writing!) and research in educational psychology, you’ll use that research to help prepare you to write in new contexts.

 This is a service learning course.
 Learn more about service learning courses.